 The £5 million Special Exhibitions Gallery is being generously funded by the Department for Digital, Culture, Media and Sport, Wellcome and Garfield Weston Foundation, with further support from the Kirby Laing Foundation and The Zochonis Charitable Trust.

-The museum remains temporarily closed and will re-open its doors when it is safe to do so in the coming weeks.
-The inaugural exhibition hosted in the new Special Exhibitions Gallery will be Top Secret: From ciphers to cyber security, curated by the Science Museum Group with the help of expert advisors GCHQ, the UK's intelligence and cyber agency.
+Free tickets are now available to see the inaugural exhibition hosted in the new Special Exhibitions Gallery.
+Discover the fascinating world of codebreaking, ciphers and secret communications with Top Secret: From ciphers to cyber security, which has been curated by the Science Museum Group with the help of expert advisors GCHQ, the UK's intelligence and cyber agency.

 Inside the Special Exhibitions Gallery